Pros, cons, costs, and timeline of each option

 Cost & Timeline

 Cost: The cost is negligible.
-Usually the investor will pay all closing costs and since there isn’t any finance or real estate agents the costs come up to about 1% of the sale price and even less.
+Usually, the investor will pay all closing costs and since there aren’t any finance or real estate agents the costs come up to about 1% of the sale price and even less.

 You own a property that you want to sell for 200,000$.
 The yearly taxes are 2,000.
 The insurance is 2000, and maintenance is another 2000$ a year.

-Let’s also assume that you have a repairs in the value of 5,000.
+Let’s also assume that you have repairs in the value of 5,000.

 If you sell with an agent you’d have the carrying costs of the house as it’s listed on the market.
 So, if your house only sold after a year you’d be paying 6000$ in expenses + 5000 in repairs.
 You would also pay the real estate agent 6% of the sale price which would be another 12,000.